Dairy Queen is giving away ice cream to celebrate the first day of summer

 Here's the deal.

 Get to your local participating DQ and you can choose a free small regular or dipped cone -- vanilla, chocolate or orange Dreamsicle.
-Just download the Diary Queen mobile app to access the coupon, which will be available until the end of today.
+Just download the Dairy Queen mobile app to access the coupon, which will be available until the end of today.

 If it's too hard to choose between the flavors (a perfectly valid struggle), you can also just get them all -- just know the coupon covers only one.